FEATURED POST: MAKE AMERICA GREAT

 Kevin was living with his father in Seattle as a condition of probation.
 He wasn't to set foot in New Yawk for I don't know how long they banned him.
 I'm expelled from school and so begin working for a paycheck at Taconic Fabricators.
 Moms drives me there but I could walk to the place within an hour's time.
 Each day Taconic Fabricators will produce fifty to sixty of those blue metal US Postal mailboxes bolted to the cement of street corners for shipment by truck to who knows where.
 Most of my time there and I'm riveting any section of metal(s) together to then have it be passed further down the assembly line, but I can be placed at some other task such as unloading trucks that have arrived or I'm with others cleaning sections of factory floor spaces that are disordered for some reason.
 A couple months at Taconic Fabricators and one day the supervisor says someone is downstairs to see me.
 Ten minutes I have to go outside and to see whomever.
 It's Kevin, with his van, and he's not supposed to be in New Yawk?
 Perhaps his probation is over?
 I furgetz … , and it's great to see him again.
 Been over a year since I last seen him.

 Angela has two sisters, Judy is twelve or thirteen when I first meet them and Monica is like six or seven.
 But all I or anyone does in their apartment is to eventually go into their upstairs bathroom and smoke a couple bones, and then eventually leave.
 I told Angela I don't think it's good for Monica to be in the bathroom with us when we smoke, but Angela says she's not letting her out of her sight.
-After we smoke we return to the living room, sit around with no music, no kind of chit-chat or games like spades, … Angela may leave for somewhere else leaving Judy and Monica on the couch and the both of them just watch television or read or begin picking their noses …, go upstairs and Angela is filing her nails or brushing her hair in front of a mirror …, I have little money in my pockets and no plans of a future to talk about with her …, if I had a large sum of money I'd think of thoughts that would tickle her fancy but at this time what is happening in the family is just too weird to understand and wrap my head around, then put into words to have it make sense in a conversation with someone like what Angela could become.
+After we smoke we return to the living room, sit around with no music, no kind of chit-chat or games like spades, … Angela may leave for somewhere else leaving Judy and Monica on the couch and the both of them just watch television or read or begin picking their noses …, go upstairs and Angela is filing her nails or brushing her hair in front of a mirror …, I have little money in my pockets and no plans for a future to talk about with her …, if I had a large sum of money I'd think of thoughts that would tickle her fancy but at this time what is happening in the family is just too weird to understand and wrap my head around, then put into words to have it make sense in a conversation with someone like what Angela could become.

 Eighteen years old and I'll introduce Angela and Judy to my parents one afternoon.
 Thirteen year old budding Judy came out onto the patio deck first, and I could see Moms skin turn pale and the blood run from her face.
 When Angela then stepped into view my mother breaks out into a self-conscious chuckle, and after introducing the two of them by name my mother is still with an occasional chuckle, nodding her head as my father begins to light a pipe of tobacco, then to fold a newspaper on the patio table and begin staring down and reading.
 No hello or howdy words from either of my parents to Judy or Angela.
 I look at Judy and Angela and want to say something but the notion that they staged a presentation to my parents, having Judy stroll into view first, … I ask them if they want something to eat or drink, a sandwich? is no, so let's just get out of here.